 Acclaimed restaurant Locavore ranks at #42 in Asia’s 50 Best Restaurants 2019 list, and is a must-do for foodies visiting the island.
-This is where high European cuisine joins hands with local, seasonal, chemical-free produce and ethically raised animals – a game-changer.
+Moreover, this is where high European cuisine joins hands with local, seasonal, chemical-free produce and ethically raised animals – a game-changer.
 Chefs Eelke Plasmeijer and Ray Adriansyah have convulsed the local food scene with joy, prompted obsessions and caught the hungry eye of the global gourmand.
 Be sure to book well in advance.

 Settimo Cielo (Seminyak)

 Mauri uses ingredients from its hydroponic rooftop garden and offers a contemporary Italian dining experience with a touch of tradition.
-Expect conscious cuisine that respects seasonality and the origin of each ingredient, handled with care to showcase the purest flavours.
+Here, expect conscious cuisine that respects seasonality and the origin of each ingredient, handled with care to showcase the purest flavours.
 Open for dinner only, choose from an à la carte menu, or go for the seasonal tasting menu.

 Mason is an Australian restaurant in Canggu.
 It makes charcuterie and cheese in-house, and food critics love the halloumi and chicken served here.
 Try the homemade sorbet served with shortbread, and you’ll be back for more.